 What is the Youth Mobility Scheme?

-The Youth Mobility Scheme (T5) is a visa programme that allows eligible young people to come to the UK to live, work, and travel for up to 24 months.
+The Youth Mobility Scheme, previously called the Tier 5 visa or Tier 5 Youth Mobility visa, is a visa programme that allows eligible young people to come to the UK to live, work, and travel for up to two years (24 months).

-The scheme has replaced the older Tier 5 (Youth Mobility Scheme) visa.
+The Youth Mobility Scheme has replaced the older Tier 5 Youth Mobility Scheme visa.
 There are strict eligibility criteria, including an age requirement.
 Applicants must be aged between 18-30 years old and this is a one-time-only visa, meaning that it cannot be applied for or used more than once.

-There are only eight countries with which the UK has a reciprocal agreement in place, meaning that there is a limited number of visas issued each year.
+There are only eight countries with which the UK has a reciprocal agreement in place, meaning that there is a limited number of Youth Mobility visas issued each year unless you are a British overseas territories citizen because there is no quota on the number of British Overseas citizens that can get the Youth Mobility Scheme visa.

-The eligible countries include: Australia, Canada, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, San Marino, and Taiwan.
+The eligible countries for the Youth Mobility scheme include Australia, Canada, Monaco, Hong Kong, Japan, New Zealand, Republic of Korea, Taiwan, and San Marino.
+British Overseas Territories citizens can apply as well.
 Applicants have a number of options in terms of working and studying restrictions.

 Who can apply for the Youth Mobility Scheme Visa?